toTheMoon247/toTheMoon247/README.md

 Here are some things about me:

-- 🌱 I’m currently working with node.js & react
+- 🌱 I’m experienced in product management
-- I am familiar with Python, C++, and embedded C
+- I am proficient in Python, C++, and embedded C
-- I am familiar with coding microcontrollers
+- I am proficient with coding microcontrollers
 - 💬 Ask me about history